Dexdash: Differential EXpression Downstream Analysis SHiny app

 data id character feature identifier

-sample character sample identifer
+sample character sample identifier

 value numeric the expression, or abundance of the gene/protein for this sample

-metadata sample character sample identifer
+metadata sample character sample identifier

 Feature information